 Chase Credit Card Application Rules

-Chase (Chase credit cards for military) is similar to other card issuers in that they don’t limit the number of cards you can have, but they do take into consideration your total line of credit and your number of hard inquires.
+Chase (Chase credit cards) is similar to other card issuers in that they don’t limit the number of cards you can have, but they do take into consideration your total line of credit and your number of hard inquires.

 You can be approved for 2 personal credit cards every 30 days.
 You can also be approved for 2 business cards every 30 days.